-Consistent with the definition of a fee in Section 2, and especially the description in paragraph 2.3 of charges that are not fees, the following are descriptions of non-waivable charges that do not constitute fees subject to waivers or other restrictions set forth by this policy.

 - 3.1.
-A personal discretionary charge or purchase, including - 3.1.1.
-A charge for insurance, including a mobile device protection plan, unless the insurance is required for a student to participate in an activity, class, or program; - 3.1.2.
-A charge for college credit related to the successful completion of a concurrent enrollment class or an advanced placement examination; and - 3.1.3.
-Except when requested or required by the District, a charge for a personal consumable item such as a student picture, yearbook, class ring, graduation announcement, letterman jacket or sweater, or similar item.
+Consistent with the definition of a fee in Section 2, and especially the description in paragraph 2.3 of charges that are not fees, the following are descriptions of non-waivable charges that do not constitute fees subject to waivers or other restrictions set forth by this policy. - 3.1.1 A personal discretionary charge or purchase, including - 3.1.1.1 A charge for insurance, including a mobile device protection plan, unless the insurance is required for a student to participate in an activity, class, or program; and - 3.1.1.2 Except when requested or required by the District, a charge for a personal consumable item such as a student picture, yearbook, class ring, graduation announcement, letterman jacket or sweater, or similar item.
 Schools may also offer parents/guardians the convenience of purchasing physical education clothing at a reasonable cost through the school.
-The cost of such clothing shall not be considered a fee unless the particular style, color, or brand of clothing is required by the school. - 3.2.
-A charge for replacement or repair of items lost or damaged by a student. - 3.3.
-The discretionary purchase of materials for an optional class project. - 3.3.1.
-In project related courses, projects required for course completion shall be included in the course fee. - 3.3.2.
-A school may require a student to provide materials or pay for an additional discretionary project if the student chooses a project in lieu of, or in addition to a required classroom project. - 3.3.3.
-A school shall avoid allowing high cost additional projects, particularly if authorization of an additional discretionary project results in pressure on a student by teachers or peers to also complete a similar high cost project. - 3.3.4.
-A school may not require a student to select an additional project as a condition to enrolling, completing, or receiving the highest possible grade for a course. - 3.4.
-A reasonable charge may be assessed to cover the cost of duplicating student record transcripts when such transcripts are to be provided to the student or mailed to colleges, universities, or places of employment.
+The cost of such clothing shall not be considered a fee unless the particular style, color, or brand of clothing is required by the school. - 3.1.2 A charge for replacement or repair of items lost or damaged by a student. - 3.1.3 The discretionary purchase of materials for an optional class project.

+- 3.1.3.1 In project related courses, projects required for course completion shall be included in the course fee. - 3.1.3.2 A school may require a student to provide materials or pay for an additional discretionary project if the student chooses a project in lieu of, or in addition to a required classroom project. - 3.1.3.3 A school shall avoid allowing high cost additional projects, particularly if authorization of an additional discretionary project results in pressure on a student by teachers or peers to also complete a similar high cost project. - 3.1.3.4 A school may not require a student to select an additional project as a condition to enrolling, completing, or receiving the highest possible grade for a course. - 3.1.4 A reasonable charge may be assessed to cover the cost of duplicating student record transcripts when such transcripts are to be provided to the student or mailed to colleges, universities, or places of employment.
 A charge will not be assessed for transcripts which are required as part of a transfer to another public or private elementary or secondary school.
-These charges are not considered to be school fees. - 3.5.
-The personal discretionary purchase of an item available to students from a vending machine, concession stand, or school store is not a fee. - 3.6.
-A convenience charge may be assessed for credit card transactions.
+These charges are not considered to be school fees - 3.1.5 The personal discretionary purchase of an item available to students from a vending machine, concession stand, or school store is not a fee. - 3.1.6 A convenience charge may be assessed for credit card transactions.
 The convenience charge does not constitute a fee if students and parents have the option of paying by cash or check to avoid it.
-The convenience charge may be designated as a fixed dollar amount per transaction or as a percentage of the charged amount. - 3.7.
-Federal law permits schools to charge for food or drink provided as part of the Child Nutrition Program in both elementary and secondary schools.
+The convenience charge may be designated as a fixed dollar amount per transaction or as a percentage of the charged amount. - 3.1.7 Federal law permits schools to charge for food or drink provided as part of the Child Nutrition Program in both elementary and secondary schools.
 Parents may submit an application to the District for free or reduced price meals and milk in accordance with Nebo School District Policy EF, Child Nutrition Programs.

-4. AUTHORITY TO CHARGE FEES
+4 AUTHORITY TO CHARGE FEES

-Under the Utah Constitution, public elementary and secondary schools are to be free, except that the legislature is permitted to authorize the imposition of fees in secondary schools.
+4.1 Under the Utah Constitution, public elementary and secondary schools are to be free, except that the legislature is permitted to authorize the imposition of fees in secondary schools.
 Utah law permits the charging of fees as described in this section.